Test your French level here! Find your French proficiency level with our free French CEFR test below.

 You can get an in-depth overview of what it takes to become a French citizen on the official site of the Ministère de l'Intérieur but we'll focus on how you can pass the interview and French fluency test.

-How to pass the French test (if you need to)
+How to pass the French citizenship test

 You don’t have to be a C2 French master to pass the fluency test but you will need to know the fundamentals of the language.
 More than anything, the government is assessing your ability to navigate through certain situations and assimilate into the French population.